ac524/mern-jwt-auth-setup/README.md

 # JWT Authentication Setup Guide for the MERN stack
-A guide for getting up and running with JWT user authentication system for a React application using an Express + Mongo backend.
+A guide for getting up and running with a JWT user authentication system for a React application using an Express + Mongo backend.

 ## Express Prerequisites